Patrol & Investigations

 The Marine Patrol Unit is responsible for patrolling the waters of Walla Walla County for the purpose of preventing crime, enforcing Boating Under the Influence (BUI) and applicable laws, and providing general water safety education and service.
 In addition, the Marine Patrol Unit is responsible for performing rescue operations for persons and vessels in distress, assisting other divisions and agencies as needed, maintaining buoys and navigational markers, investigating marine accidents and incidents, and removing objects from the water that present a hazard to vessels.
 Each summer the School Resource Officer returns to patrol duties and allows a patrol deputy to assume the duties of Marine Patrol Deputy.
 Partners for the Marine Patrol Deputy are extra-duty assignments for other WWSO personnel.

 This year millions of school children around the world will benefit from D.A.R.E.
 (Drug Abuse Resistance Education).
 Developed by the Los Angeles Police Department, this highly acclaimed program gives kids the skills they need to avoid involvement in drugs, gangs, and violence.
-D.A.R.E. is a Deputy-led series of classroom lessons that teaches children in 5th grade how to resist peer pressure and live productive drug and violence-free lives.
+D.A.R.E. is a Deputy-led series of classroom lessons that teaches children in the 5th and 6th grades how to resist peer pressure and live productive drug and violence-free lives.
+The program also fosters positive relationships between the youth of our community and law enforcement.
 Currently, the WWSO has one Deputy who teaches D.A.R.E. in local schools as an ancillary duty to his patrol duties.

-Our D.A.R.E. program is funded separately from tax-payer dollars.
-Our main annual fundraiser is our Halloween “Spooky Spaghetti Dinner," in partnership with Walla Walla Area Crime Watch, Walla Walla Sheriff's Foundation, and Search and Rescue volunteers.
+Our D.A.R.E. program is funded entirely by private donations and grant money.
+Our primary annual fundraiser is our Halloween “Spooky Spaghetti Dinner," in partnership with Walla Walla Area Crime Watch, Walla Walla Sheriff's Foundation, and Search and Rescue volunteers.

 Registered Sex Offender Coordinator